 Batavia FTC Robotics State Qualifying Competition

-Fox Valley Robotics and Batavia Robotics are proud to be the regional host for the "Batavia FTC Robotics State Qualifying Competition" to be held on Saturday January 31, 2015.
-Qualifying teams will have a chance to continue on to the Illinois FTC State Competition on February 21.
-The teams competing consist of kids who are at high school level.
+Fox Valley Robotics and Batavia Robotics are proud to be the regional host for the "Batavia FTC Robotics State Qualifying Competition" to be held on Saturday January 30, 2016.
+Qualifying teams will have a chance to continue on to the Illinois FTC State Competition on February 27.
+The teams competing consist of kids who are at middle and high school levels.

 There is no charge for admission and the public is welcome.
 Bring the kids and they will have a blast watching the robots and walking thru the pit areas.